kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 ### Error messages

-Error message is a special type of message you must be really careful about.
-It informs about unsuccessful outcome of an action or conveys any other negative information, so you must choose your words wisely not to upset the user.
+Error message informs about unsuccessful outcome of an action or conveys any other negative information, so you must choose your words wisely not to upset the user.
 Here are some tips that will help you design your error message:

-- Describe what happened, why it happened, and what the user can do to fix the occurred issue.
+- Describe what happened, why it happened, and what the user can do to fix the issue.
 Avoid abstract messages that only inform that something went wrong.
 This could make the user feel frustrated not only about the fact that the error has occurred, but also for the fact they cannot do anything about it.
 However, do not describe the whole troubleshooting in an error message.
 Link to a separate troubleshooting guide instead.
 - Avoid technical terms and jargon.
 Every user should be able to understand the message, regardless their technical knowledge.
 Use language as plain as possible.
 - Don't blame the user for making an error.
 Focus on the problem instead, for example: